soham999a/agent/readme.md

-# AI-Ticket-Assistant - ChaiCode
+# AI-Ticket-Assistant - ChaiCode(helping)

 Welcome to the AI-Powered Ticket Management System!
 This course is a part of Chaicode youtube video series.
 This project is a web application that uses AI to automatically categorize, prioritize, and assign support tickets to the most appropriate moderators.
+I am working on this folder and trying to make something on my own and will add later

 # AI-Powered Ticket Management System